sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 This will result in normals pointing in the wrong direction like this:
 ![[image-2024-01-12-17-29-22.jpg]]
-_image by [EarthQuake](https://polycount.com/discussion/147227/skew-you-buddy-making-sense-of-skewed-normal-map-details) (1 bad normals, 2 good normals)_
+(1 bad normals, 2 good normals) _image by [EarthQuake](https://polycount.com/discussion/147227/skew-you-buddy-making-sense-of-skewed-normal-map-details)_

 Marmoset Toolbag has a way of somewhat fixing this.
 By painting on a skew map one can re-orient the normal / skew direction to be at a 90° angle to the face.
 This solution is however tedious and won't work well on curved surfaces.
 So try to import the mesh with the best possible skewing, and fix the remaining problematic areas with this method.